 - Tel: 020 8546 7711

-A programme of antenatal education for expecting couples
+A holistic programme of antenatal education for expectant couples

 (Please note you can book your free infant feeding session here)

 The programme of antenatal education at Kingston Hospital is taught by a team of experienced midwives at the trust: Colleen Hayes, Maureen Solan, Christina Taylor, Alison Barker and Caroline Wauters.

 The first two sessions focus on labour and birth and combine information on this as well as drawing on elements of yoga, such as breathing techniques useful for labour, to help couples maintain a sense of well-being and positive focus for this finely tuned and exciting challenge ahead.

 The third session is dedicated to parenting.
 This is an interactive, evidence-based session that explores bonding and brain development as well as attachment theory.
 All the midwives who teach this session have undertaken specialist training and are fully qualified to lead the sessions.

 Chris Taylor teaches the third session on parenting.
 She has worked in Kingston Maternity Unit for more than 20 years, and has been a practicing midwife for… some time longer!
 Her experience includes all aspects of midwifery in hospital and community.

 In some more recent times Chris has completed a Diploma in Pastoral Counselling where she developed a special interest in how an understanding of neuroscience can help parents create secure attachments with their babies.
 This in turn helps babies experience how to build positive relationships in the present, and the future.
 This exciting topic is the basis of Chris' session.